-Enthalpy control (outdoor air or differential sensors) Space CO2 sensor Outdoor air CO2 sensor
+- Enthalpy control (outdoor air or differential sensors)

+- Space CO2 sensor

+- Outdoor air CO2 sensor

-Field Connections - Field connections for accessory sensors and input devices are made the RTU Open controller, at plugs J1, J2, J4, J5, J11 and J20.
-All field control wiring that connects to the RTU Open controller must be routed through the raceway built into the corner post as shown in Fig. 35.
-The raceway provides the UL required clearance between high and low-voltage wiring.
-Pass the control wires through the hole provided in the corner post, then feed the wires through the raceway to the RTU Open controller.
-Connect to the wires to the removable Phoenix connectors and then reconnect the connectors to the board.
+FIELD CONNECTIONS - Field connections for accessory sensors and input devices are made the RTU Open, at plugs J1, J2, J4, J5, J11 and J20.
+All field control wiring that connects to the RTU Open must be routed through the raceway built into the corner post as shown in Fig. 54.
+The raceway provides the UL required clearance between high- and low-voltage wiring.
+Pass the control wires through the hole provided in the corner post, then feed the wires thorough the raceway to the RTU Open.
+Connect to the wires to the removable PCB connectors and then reconnect the connectors to the board.

-SPACE TEMPERATURE (SPT) SENSORS - There are two types of SPT sensors available from Carrier, resistive input non-communicating (T55, T56, and T59) and Rnet communicating (SPS, SPPL, SPP, and SPPF) sensors.
+Space Temperature (SPT) Sensors - There are two types of SPT sensors available from Carrier, resistive input non-communicating (T55, T56, and T59) and Rnet communicating (SPS, SPPL, SPP, and SPPF) sensors.
 Each type has a variety of options consisting of: timed override button, set point adjustment, a LCD screen, and communication tie in.
 Space temperature can be also be written to from a building network or zoning system.
 However, it is still recommended that return air duct sensor be installed to allow stand-alone operation for back-up.
 Refer to the configuration section for details on controller configurations associated with space sensors.